-result: A JSON object containing one or more component objects as defined below. result JSON Schema:
+result: A JSON object containing one or more component objects as defined below.

-mediaType, componentID and descriptor are the data values associated with the media components received by the Receiver, as given in the fields of the same name in a componentDescription element of a recovery file as specified in Table 5.29 of A/336 [2].
+mediaType, componentID and descriptor are the data values associated with the media components received by the Receiver, as given in the fields of the same name in a componentDescription element of a recovery file as specified in Table 5.29 of A/336 [3].
 For example, the Broadcaster Application makes a query: